Winona: 250 Maxwell Hall

 Ruth A. Charles, Professor; BA, Gordon College; MSW, PhD, Syracuse University; 1997 -

-Charissa Eaton, Associate Professor; BS, MSW, University of North Dakota; PhD, University of Minnesota; 2010 -
+Charissa Eaton, Professor; BS, MSW, University of North Dakota; PhD, University of Minnesota; 2010 -

 Cathleen Jo Faruque, Professor; BS, Winona State University; MSW, San Diego State University; PhD, North Central University; 1997 -

-Robert Jay Palmer, Assistant Professor; BS, California State University-Fullerton; MSW, California State University-Long Beach; PhD, University of South Carolina; 2007 -
+Robert Jay Palmer, Associate Professor; BS, California State University-Fullerton; MSW, California State University-Long Beach; PhD, University of South Carolina; 2007 -

-Oswald Shanalingigwa, Assistant Professor; BA, MSW, PhD, University of Dar es Salaam (Tanzania); MSW, PhD, University of Minnesota; 2009 -
+Oswald Shanalingigwa, Associate Professor; BA, University of Dar es Salaam (Tanzania); MSW, PhD, University of Minnesota; 2009 -

-Jessica Tye, Instructor; BS, Wartburg College; MSW, University of St. Thomas/St. Catherine; 2005 -
+Jessica Tye, Assistant Professor; BS, Wartburg College; MSW, University of St. Thomas/St. Catherine; EdD, St. Cloud State University; 2011 -

-Anne Vande Berg, Instructor; BS, Macalester College; MSW, University of Minnesota; 1999 -
+Anne Vande Berg, Assistant Professor; BA, Macalester College; MSW, University of Minnesota; DSW, University of St. Thomas/St. Catherine; 2013 -

 The WSU Bachelor of Social Work (BSW) degree program prepares students for beginning, generalist professional Social Work practice.
 The Department of Social Work is fully accredited by the Council on Social Work Education (CSWE).
 The department serves students on both the Winona and Rochester campuses.